Why you need to adjust your grinder

 First thing in the morning, the beans and equipment may be cool/cold, so the barista must adjust the grinder to ensure the dose and tamp perform a correct espresso extraction.

-As coffee ages, it will require finer grind adjustment.
+As coffee ages, it will require a slightly finer grind adjustment.

-For our customers who may purchase different packs of coffee, you will absolutely need to adjust your grinder to suit the best extraction for espresso.
+For our customers who may purchase different origns of coffee, you will absolutely need to adjust your grinder to suit the best extraction for espresso.

-Other brew methods are more forgiving, e.g. plunger, perc, filter drip and to some extent stovetop are less sensitive to grind setting but just like espresso you will need to ensure you dose accurately.
+Non-espresso brew methods are more forgiving, e.g. plunger, percolator, filter drip and to some extent stovetop are less sensitive to grind setting but just like espresso you will need to ensure you dose accurately.

 As an example, Indonesians such as Sumatran, Java, etc. and soft South American coffees such as Brazils, Peru, Colombians, etc. can respond better with finer grind settings.

-Harder beans from high-grown Central America and Ethiopians may require you to open the grind up a little coarser to achieve the perfect espresso extraction.
+Harder beans from high-grown Central America and Ethiopian coffee beans may require you to open the grind up a little coarser to achieve the perfect espresso extraction.